DevOps Best Practices and KPIs

 Best Practices

-- Write automated tests for every new feature, improvement or bug fix.
+- Automated tests should be written for each new feature, improvement or bug fix.

-- Orchestrate execution of automated tests across environments and configurations.
+- Orchestrate the execution of automated tests in various testing environments and configurations.

 - Generate comprehensive and meaningful test reports.

-- Shift-left — introduce testing early in the development lifecycle.
+- Shift-left testing — introduce testing early in the development lifecycle.

 04Continuous Delivery

-Continuous Delivery (CD) focuses on automating the deployment pipeline to consistently deliver working software to a staging environment, allowing thorough testing and validation before releasing to production.
-Key components include:
+Continuous Delivery (CD) focuses on automating the deployment pipeline to consistently deliver working software to a staging environment.
+This allows for thorough testing and validation before releasing to production.
+Key components of Continuous Delivery include:

 - Automated deployment processes for staging and production environments.